ivangka/cli-order-executor/README.md

 * — required parameter
 ```

-Opens a perpetual futures order based on a specific quantity of contracts rather than risk-based position sizing.
+Opens a perpetual futures order based on a specific quantity of contracts.

 Parameters: